HotSushi/linux-sysadmin-interview-questions/README.md

 * What's happening when the Linux kernel is starting the OOM killer and how does it choose which process to kill first?
 * How to force/trigger a file system check on next reboot?
 * Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
+* How can you list the contents of a package?
 * What's a chroot jail?
 * What is a runlevel and how to get the current runlevel?
 * When trying to umount a directory it says it's busy, how to find out which PID holds the directory?